Room Data

 Length and Height: The length and height of the wall should correspond to the gross area of the wall that is exposed to an unconditioned space (either an unconditioned room or the outside air).
 In cases where the wall is not rectangular and it is not possible to give a single width and height, you should consider entering the height as 1 foot and the width as the actual area.
 The main point to remember is that the product of the wall length and width entries should be equal to the actual wall area.
 The wall width and height can be 0.0 to 999.9 feet each.
 Note that you should always enter the gross wall area here as Rhvac Online will automatically subtract the appropriate glass and door areas for each wall section.
 If a wall consists of two material types (as when a short face brick section is used, for example), you should enter each different material type as a separate wall.
 The area of each wall section you enter should be equal to the gross area of one material type only.

-Note that for basement walls, type 15, where the number of feet below grade is indicated by the number at the end of the construction code, the height includes the above and below grade part of the wall.
+Note that for basement walls, type 15, where the number of feet below grade is indicated by the number at the end of the construction code after the final dash, the height includes the above and below grade part of the wall.
 Rhvac Online will automatically calculate from the height you enter how much of the wall is above and how much is below grade.

 Direction: Specifies the compass direction the wall faces, which affects the cooling load for the wall if the Peak calculation method is used.
 Also affects the cooling load for any glass items located in this wall.